Do you care how many calories in the wine you consume when you drink a glass of wine? In general, the total calories in wine depend on the vintage.

-For many of us, there’s nothing better towards the end of the day compared to that nice cold lager or calming glass of wine.
-But would you have that instant or 3rd glass if you knew how much calories you were knocking back?
-New research has shown most people have no clue – and are unwittingly drinking ourself fatter in the process.
-See the video – The poll of 2, 000 adults has been completed to the Royal Society to Public Health.
+For many of us, there’s nothing better towards the end of the day than that nice cold lager or calming glass of wine.
+But would you have that second or 3rd glass if you knew how many calories you consumed?
+New research has shown that most people have no clue – and are unwittingly drinking and becoming fatter.
+The poll of 2 000 adults has been completed for the Royal Society of Public Health.
 It found that three-quarters of the public didn’t know – or wrongly figured – the calories in a big glass of wine.

 Ten Percent Calories From Alcohol

 Nine out of 10 had no clue what a pint of lager included.
-This is in spite of the fact that adults who consume get roughly 10 percent of their calories from alcohol.
-Consequently, two out of 3 people said they need calorie labels.
-Alcohol is not recognized as food and so are exempted, under existing European legislation, from ordinary food labeling.
-About 56 calories are included in a unit of alcohol, that’s a little glass of low strength wine.
-The recommended daily calorie consumption for adults is about 2, 500 calories for males and 2, 000 for females.
+This is even though adults who consume get roughly 10 percent of their calories from alcohol.
+Consequently, two out of 3 people said they needed calorie labels.
+Alcohol is not recognized as food and is exempted, under existing European legislation, from ordinary food labeling.
+About 56 calories are included in a unit of alcohol; that’s a little glass of low-strength wine.
+The recommended daily calorie consumption for adults is approximately 2 500 calories for males and 2 000 for females.

 A Pint of Lager Contains 180 Calories

-Nevertheless, as the new report points out, additional calories aren’t only consumed during the time of drinking – there is the effect the day after, also, with carb cravings and weaker willpower.
-Shirley Cramer CBE, Chief Executive of that the RSPH, said: With 2 in 3 adults obese or overweight and since the adults who drink get approximately 10 percent of the calories from alcohol, this move might make the main distinction to waistlines of the country.
-In a bid to highlight how much calories popular beverages contain, the RSPH has released a meals comparison table.
-It reveals a pint of lager, which contains an average of 180 calories, is approximately equivalent to a little slice of chocolate cake.
-So It’s not only how many calories in wine.
+Nevertheless, as the new report points out, additional calories aren’t only raised during drinking.
+There is also the effect the day after, with carb cravings and weaker willpower.
+Shirley Cramer CBE, Chief Executive of the RSPH, said: With 2 in 3 adults obese or overweight and since the adults who drink get approximately 10 percent of the calories from alcohol, this move might make the main distinction to the waistlines.
+To highlight how many calories popular beverages contain, the RSPH has released a meal comparison table.
+It reveals a pint of lager, which includes an average of 180 calories, is approximately equivalent to a little slice of chocolate cake.
+So It’s not only how many calories are in wine.
 There are other sources of alcohol and calories.

 Informed People Drink Less

-A huge 250ml glass of white wine is that the same as four fish fingers, while an alcopop relates to a slice of pizza.
-A pina colada, and on that the other hand, pack away that the same number of calories as a Big Mac.
+A substantial 250ml glass of white wine is the same as four fish fingers, while an alcopop relates to a slice of pizza.
+On the other hand, a pina colada packs away the same number of calories as a Big Mac.
 The RPSH provides exercise comparisons, also.
 To burn off two pints of lager would take half an hour of running, while two double Baileys would need an hour of biking to whittle away.
-In that the more outrageous end of that the scale, one frozen margarita would seemingly take more compared to seven hours of sex to burn off.
-As part of that, the poll, that the RSPH also experimented a pub – to find out if displaying calories on beverages menus changed drinking behavior.
-People presented with calorie info consumed on average 400 calories less.
+As part of that, the poll that RSPH also experimented with a pub – to find out if displaying calories on beverage menus changed drinking behavior.
+People presented with calorie info consumed, on average, 400 calories less.